 Because campuses are closed and teachers are instructing remotely, districts will need to deliver notices via the alternate methods provided in statute.
 Even if district staff is able to accomplish providing notice by hand delivery, if the delivery does not take place on campus, the district must use certified mail or express delivery as described in the statute.
 Failure of the board to deliver notice within the specified timeframe will result in employment of the teacher in the same professional capacity for the following school year.

 Ending Chapter 21 contracts requires following specific statutory procedures.
-TASB HR Services advices districts to work with local counsel when nonrenewing or terminating contract employees.
+TASB HR Services advises districts to work with local counsel when nonrenewing or terminating contract employees.

-Please refer to Contract Termination Notices in the HR Library for a list of required notice of board action and the location of each notice.
+Please refer to Contract Termination Notices in the HR Library (member login required) for a list of required notice of board action and the location of each notice.